-A bucolic drive through the New Forest brings you to the water’s edge, the yacht club and Gins Barn, ancient and magnificently beamed.
-Step inside for chunky oak floors warmed by enormous woollen rugs, a big modern kitchen with all the stuff you need, and smart bedrooms (one definitely bigger) with puffy goose down, crisp white cotton and good antiques.
+A bucolic drive through the New Forest (use a proper map) brings you to the water’s edge, the yacht club and Gins Barn, ancient and magnificently beamed.
+Step inside for chunky oak floors warmed by enormous woollen rugs, a big modern kitchen with all the stuff you need, and smart bedrooms.
 Best of all you get a massive beamed living space for reading (find plenty of books) and relaxing.
-Sofas are large and squishy, colours are delightfully restful, a wood-burner belts out the heat (logs on the house) and the whole place oozes good taste and generosity.
-Owners Julian, a designer, and Holly, a film-maker, are charming and live next door in the farmhouse.
-They are passionate about their patch and leave you lovely things in the fridge.
-Art is taken seriously and the walls are things of great beauty; a hearty sound system is a distinct bonus, and Julian’s lights and furniture are fab.
-Come by boat if you prefer, pootle to Buckler’s Hard, take the ferry to Yarmouth.
-Lovely.
+Sofas are large and squishy, logs for the wood-burner are on the house, and the whole place oozes good taste and generosity.

 The kitchen has a big table for convivial meals, and you can stock up in Bucklers Hard, an historic fully restored 18th-century village on the riverbank.
 You’ll also find pubs and restaurants there along with an interesting Maritime museum and a ferry to Yarmouth.
 Head off for watery fun with views over the Beaulieu river in one direction and across the Solent to the Isle of Wight in the other – sit on the jetty for a good mull, perhaps with a book, while yachts drift by through marshes full of birdlife.
 Don’t forget to bring binoculars if you are interested in birdwatching.